Codecademy/docs/content/html/concepts/elements/terms/div/div.md

 ---
-Title: '<div>'
+Title: "<div>"
-Description: 'Represents a generic division of content.
-It has no semantic meaning, but will separate its contents from the rest of the document.'
+Description: "Represents a generic division of content.
+It has no semantic meaning, but will separate its contents from the rest of the document."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<div>`** element represents a generic division of content.
 It has no semantic meaning, but will separate its contents from the rest of the document.